-Fig. 3.21: The variable Shepardglobal mapped onto a point mesh greater than some threshold, say 5 meters/second.
-You can use a combination of Expressions, Queries and the Threshold operator to achieve this.
+Fig. 3.21: The variable Shepardglobal mapped onto a point mesh

-Mass is "density volume".
+Mass is "density \ volume".
 You have a 2D mesh, so how do you get volume from something that has only 2 dimensions?
 You know the mesh represents a calculation that is cylindrically symmetric (revolved around the y-axis).
-You can use the revolved_volume() Expression function to obtain the volume of each zone in the mesh.
-Then, you can multiply the result of revolved_volume() by density to get mass of each zone in the mesh.
+You can use the revolved\volume() Expression function to obtain the volume of each zone in the mesh.
+Then, you can multiply the result of revolved\volume() by density to get mass of each zone in the mesh.
 Once you have that, you can use threshold operator to display only those zones with velocity (magnitude) greater than 5 and then a variable sum query to add up all the mass moving at that velocity.